 My favourite this year is without a doubt “The Three Caballeros” in the Lost River Delta.
 This time of year, I love to wander through the Park in the evening to soak in the lights.
 As an expat living abroad, you’ll miss aspects of home (naturally).
 Having a place that captures the familiar Christmas spirit so accurately is special and comforting.

 The evenings are the best time to experience Tokyo DisneySea with all the Christmas lights and decorations.
 Don’t forget to watch the short and sweet “Colors of Christmas” show in the Mediterranean Harbor.

 It’s Christmas Time

-New for Disney Christmas 2018 the daytime harbor show “It’s Christmas Time.”
-At first I was a bit skeptical, but after experiencing the show, I’m confident in proclaiming this is the best show for Christmas at Tokyo Disney Resort.
+New for Disney Christmas 2018 the daytime harbour show “It’s Christmas Time.”
+At first, I was a bit skeptical, but after experiencing the show, I’m confident in proclaiming this is the best show for Christmas at Tokyo Disney Resort.
 “It’s Christmas Time” features live singers, dancers, classic Christmas songs (even the one that Mariah Carey is famous for), and some of the most gorgeous costumes ever.